ShawnDriscoll/Traveller-RPG-SectorGen/README.rst

 Not Using Python?
 -----------------

-You can always run the .EXE version for Windows 10 if you don't have the Python language installed.
+You can always run the .EXE versions for Windows 10 if you don't have the Python language installed.

 The Traveller game in all forms is owned by Far Future Enterprises.
 Copyright 1977 - 2022 Far Future Enterprises.
 Traveller is a registered trademark of Far Future Enterprises.